aseldawy/CS167/Labs/Lab4/CS167-Lab4.md

 ### IV.
 Run in Distributed Mode (45 minutes)

-To run your MapReduce program in pseudo-distributed mode, we will need to configure Hadoop to use YARN and start YARN instances.
+To run your MapReduce program in distributed mode, we will need to configure Hadoop to use YARN and start YARN instances.

 *Note:* YARN stands for Yet Another Resource Negotiator and is the default cluster manager that ships with Hadoop.
 1. Login to your CS167 machine.